فعل الهی در جهان قانونمند: چرا ذاتگراییِ استعدادی راهحلِ میانه است؟

 Javad Darvish Aghajani 2

-1 Department of Philosophy of Science, Sharif University of Technology, Tehran, Iran
+1 Associate Professor, Department of Philosophy of Science, Sharif University of Technology, Tehran, Iran.

-2 Science and Religion group, institute for Science and Technology Studies, Shahid Beheshti University, Tehran Iran
+2 Assistant Professor, Department of Science and Religion, Institute for Science and Technology Studies, Shahid Beheshti University, Tehran, Iran.

 چکیده English

-This paper begins with the question of which image of “the law of nature”, namely Humean regularism, , nomological necessitarianism of Armstrong, or Dispositional Essentialism does ,provide the most coherent framework for explicating “special divine action” without undermining scientific realism or theological concerns.
+This paper begins with the question of which image of “the law of nature”, namely Humean regularism, nomological necessitarianism of Armstrong, or Dispositional Essentialism, provides the most coherent framework for explicating “special divine action” without undermining scientific realism or theological concerns.
 Our argument rests on two criteria sets.
 At the level of the metaphysics of science, we discuss the distinction between laws and accidental generalizations, the warranted reliance on counterfactuals, and testability; and at the level of theology, we address the preservation of divine agency and wisdom, the independence of natural causes, the distinction between general and particular divine action, and the management of the problem of evil.
-Relying on this framework, we show that regularity-based views incline toward instrumentalism and undermine scientific realism, while Armstrong’s necessitarianism risks dragging theology between deism and an incoherent interventionism.
-These deficiencies are fundamental and reformist intractable.
+Relying on this framework, we show that regularity-based views incline toward occacionalism and undermine scientific realism, while Armstrong’s necessitarianism risks dragging theology between deism and an incoherent interventionism.
+These deficiencies are fundamental and irremediable.
 By contrast, the paper defends dispositional essentialism.
 In this way, divine action can be understood as “fine tuning conditions” rather than contravening the law.
 Reading Cartwright's capacity-centered approach, the ceteris paribus clause is transformed from a weakening caveat into an explanatory condition for the manifestation of capacities.
-And with the Handfield's model of a “law-governed miracle,” the unity of the miracle is preserved without breaking the law.
+And with the Handfield's model of a “law-abiding miracle,” the uniqueness of the miracle is preserved without breaking the law.
+Concerning the problem of evil, this theory clears it of extraneous metaphysical puzzles and offers a more precise formulation for theological reflection.
 The final result is that an enhanced dispositional essentialism provides a single framework for the coexistence of divine action and natural causes.

 کلیدواژهها English